-Once you nail down a business name, you’ll need to secure a domain name (which is also called a website address or website URL).
+Once you nail down a business name, you’ll need to secure a domain name (also called a website address or URL).

 What is a Domain?

-A domain is a web address that you enter into your browser to visit a certain website.
-For example, my domain name, for example, is katyboykin.com, and Google’s domain is google.com.
+A domain is a web address you enter into your browser to visit a website.
+For example, my domain name is katyboykin.com, and Google’s domain is google.com.
 This is essential if you want your business or blog to be found online!

 The Best Place To Purchase A Domain

 You can purchase domains from various companies like Google and GoDaddy, but my recommendation is to buy your domain from NameCheap.
 NameCheap makes registering, hosting, and managing domains for yourself really easy!
 Plus, their domains are secure, affordable, easy to use, and paired with great support.